Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 Before 1883, Hochelaga and Maisonneuve formed one big city.

-Between 1450 and 1526 Dézéry there are very good examples of what was probably the Maisons Hudon built by Victor Hudon for its employees.
+Between 1450 and 1526 on Dézéry there are very good examples of what was probably the Maisons Hudon built by Victor Hudon for its employees.

 These dwellings have been built before 1890, probably in 1881 or 1885.
 Like the Maisons Hudon on St-Germain, they could have been built to give a roof over the head of the Hudon workers during a housing crisis.

 As for the rich industrials, they built themselves sumptuous houses.
 Many can still be admired on Adam and Lafontaine.
 Their large wooden balconies decorated with pediments are easy to recognize.
-The two banks built side by side on Ontario and the superb Église Très Saint Nom de Jésus on Adam are additional indications of ancient prosperity in Hochelaga-Maisonneuve.
+The two banks built side by side on Ontario and the superb Église Très-Saint-Nom-de-Jésus on Adam are additional indications of ancient prosperity in Hochelaga-Maisonneuve.

 The Watson, Foster & Co. dates back to 1896 and is located corner of Pie IX and Ontario.